stanleylio/coraltank/README.md

 - [Redis](https://redis.io/)
 - [Supervisor](http://supervisord.org/)

-The list is not exhaustive of course.
-Just listing the stuff that needs to be installed separately after `git clone`.
+The list is not exhaustive of course; just listing the stuff that needs to be installed separately after `git clone`.
+There might be stuff from other open source projects; naturally their own licenses take precedence.